What is a ‘perspective’?

 • Open with 1-3 sentences providing context about the person being featured.
 This part of the page should be stylised in a grey box at the top of the post.

-Perspective posts can follow one of two formats, interview or essay.
+Perspective posts can follow one of three formats, interview, essay or collection.

 If you are using an interview format…